Moza22/hello-world/README.md

 # hello-world
 This serves as my introduction to the world of github.

-My name Is Muaz Tech Enthusiast, coder & a conmputer lover.
+My name Is Muaz Tech Enthusiast, coder & a computer lover.